atomone-hub/atomone-validator-community/atomone-1/README.md

 ## Register in the Genesis

-To register your validator node in the `genesis.json` you just need to provide a signed `gentx` with an initial delegation of `1000000uatone`.
+To register your validator node in the `genesis.json` you will need to provide a signed `gentx` with an initial delegation of `1000000uatone`.

 ```sh
 # Init node